Konon Molody: UK conviction for espionage

-Lonsdale came under suspicion from MI5 in 1959 after a meeting with Houghton.
+Molody came under suspicion from MI5 in 1959 after a meeting with Houghton.
 At the request of MI5, the Treasury gave permission to search a private safe box at the Midland Bank on Great Portland Street.
 Concealed within a lighter was a London map for places to conceal or collect information.

-On 7 January 1961, Metropolitan Police Special Branch team of Detective Superintendent George Gordon Smith arrested five people, all members of the Portland Spy Ring.
-Gordon Lonsdale was arrested on the Waterloo Bridge the same moment he had received classified material from Harry Houghton.
+MI5 officers have no power of arrest, so on 7 January 1961 a Metropolitan Police Special Branch team under Detective Superintendent George Gordon Smith arrested all five members of the Portland spy ring.
+Molody was arrested on the Waterloo Bridge the same moment he had received classified material from Harry Houghton.
 At Scotland Yard, he told Smith he would not disclose his real name or address or any other information.
 MI5, the Central Intelligence Agency (CIA), and the Royal Canadian Mounted Police (RCMP) investigators' team had to resort to extensive enquiries.
 They were able to pinpoint his Russian origin, naval background, and use of false Canadian papers.

-On 13 March 1961 at the Old Bailey, Lonsdale was charged with spying, along with associates Harry Houghton, Ethel Gee and Morris and Lona Cohen (Peter and Helen Kroger).
+On 13 March 1961 at the Old Bailey, Molody was charged with spying, along with associates Harry Houghton, Ethel Gee and Morris and Lona Cohen (Peter and Helen Kroger).
 At the time of the trial, British authorities were still unsure of his true identity.
-In March 1961, the defendants were found guilty, and Lonsdale received a 25-year sentence.
+In March 1961, the defendants were found guilty, and Molody received a 25-year sentence.
 He was to start his sentence at Winson Green Prison, Birmingham.
 From his single cell, he fraternised with some of the Great Train Robbers.
 In due course, the British and American security services managed to establish his true identity as Russian citizen Konon Molody.

 On 22 April 1964, he was exchanged in a spy-swap for Greville Wynne, a British businessman apprehended and convicted in Moscow for his contacts with Oleg Penkovsky.
 The prisoners were swapped at the Heerstraße Checkpoint in Berlin.

 Later life in Russia

 A year after his return to the Soviet Union he published a book Spy: Memoirs of Gordon Lonsdale with the author still maintaining he was born in Canada.
 Issued with the approval of the Soviet authorities, he also claimed Peter and Helen Kroger, convicted as members of the Portland Ring, were innocent.

-Molody died from a stroke on a mushroom picking expedition in a suburban forest in October 1970; at the age of 48.
+Molody died from a stroke on a mushroom picking expedition in a suburban forest in September 1970; at the age of 48.
 Konon's youth friend and retired KGB intelligence agent Leonid Kolosov co-wrote The Dead Season: End of the Legend.
 He maintained that Konon was healthy upon his return from the UK but began complaining about KGB doctors giving him injections against high blood pressure.
 Konon had headaches he never had before but the doctors said he should expect to "feel worse before he felt better".

+He is buried at the Donskoy Cemetery in Moscow next to Vilyam Genrikovich Fisher (aka Colonel Rudolf Abel).